Kawasaki LRV: Operation

 The prototype was completed in 1980, and entered service that June.
 However, the drawings on the SEPTA structure gauge and signaling system, which were used as a reference during the design, were outdated.
 As a result, the trolleys touched the platforms, and there were signal problems.
-To resolve this, SEPTA responded by modifying the trolley lines' infrastructure to match the vehicles made by Kawasaki Heavy Industries.
+To resolve this, SEPTA made several infrastructure modifications to accommodate the new cars.
 By 1981, 141 cars (112 Series 9000 cars and 29 Series 100 cars) had been delivered, including prototypes, and all of them were put into commercial operation in 1982.
 The final assembly of the vehicle was done by Boeing, which was working on the USSLRV.
-These achievements laid the groundwork for many orders of Kawasaki's electric trains for the New York City Subway over the years.
+These achievements laid the groundwork for Kawasaki's entry into the US railcar market in the years that followed.

 As of 2018, the 112 Series 9000 cars (numbered 9000-9111) run on the SEPTA subway–surface trolley lines, while the 29 Series 100 cars are used on the Media–Sharon Hill Line.

 With the introduction of the K-cars, all Brilliner cars and most of the PCC cars owned by SEPTA were retired, scrapped, preserved, or transferred to other cities.
 The remaining PCC cars owned by SEPTA were modified into the SEPTA PCC II series, which are now used on SEPTA Route 15.